 The daughter of Polish-born Jews who survived the Holocaust, I studied with the Tibetan Buddhist meditation master, Chögyam Trungpa Rinpoche, from 1971 until his passing in 1987.
 With his encouragement, I have taught Buddhist classes and led meditation retreats internationally.
 In 1980, I also became the close student of Shibata Kanjuro, Sensei, the Twentieth-generation Bow Maker to the Emperor of Japan, and, at his request, taught Kyudo (The Way of the Bow) at Naropa University and internationally.

 After years of deep training in these formal disciplines, and following my father’s death in 1990, I became ill with the mysterious syndrome called chronic fatigue.
 This led me to the realm of alternative healing, study with indigenous teachers, and a more embodied way of continuing my spiritual path, while continuing my previous training.
 I also recognized that I was a “sensitive,” a person with heightened physical and energetic sensitivities.

-In 2005, I had a life-changing experience on a train in Germany and understood that I needed to open the karmic burden of the Holocaust, which I had directly inherited from my family.
-So my journey took yet another turn—into the realm of generational trauma and ancestral connection.
+In 2005, I had a life-changing experience on a train in Germany and realized I needed to relate to the karmic burden of the Holocaust, which I had inherited from my family and which my Buddhist teacher had pointed me toward.
+So my journey took another turn—into the realm of generational healing and ancestral connection.
 My book “Buried Rivers: A Spiritual Journey into the Holocaust” is the story of this journey.
-I also trained in “Inner Relationship Focusing,” a simple yet powerful tool for accessing our deeper sources of knowing, and am in the final certification process as a Focusing Guide.
+During this time, I also dove into the practice of “Focusing,” a powerful tool for accessing embodied presence and deeper sources of knowing.
+I am now certified as a Focusing Guide.

 Contact me at EllenKormanMains@gmail.com